Lightening Up On Salt

-Read labels when you shop.
+- Read labels when you shop.
 Most foods labels do not list the word “salt” in their ingredients.
 Check the label for sodium amounts.
 Try to stick to “low sodium” or “no salt added” items.

-Buy fresh foods.
-Fresh vegetables, poultry, fish, and lean meat often contain less sodium than canned, smoked or processed foods.
+- Buy fresh foods.
+Fresh vegetables, poultry, fish, and lean meat often contain less salt than canned, smoked or processed foods.
 When eating processed foods, it’s important to check the amount of sodium listed on the nutrition label.